Low-Congestion Shortcuts without Embedding: Tree-Restricted Shortcuts

-We also state a simple technical lemma that will be needed for the tree-restricted shortcut construction. \begin{lemma} \global \StateDetCheckBlocks{ Given a $T$-restricted shortcut with congestion $c$, a deterministic distributed algorithm can find all parts whose designated shortcut subgraph has at most $b'$ block components.
-The algorithm executes in $O(b'(D + c))$ rounds. }\StateDetCheckBlocks \end{lemma} \global \ProofDetCheckBlocks{\begin{proof} Similarly to the proof of \Cref{theorem:routing-on-tree-restricted-shortcuts}, we consider the supergraph of each shortcut subgraph for each part.
+We also state a simple technical lemma we use for the construction of tree-restricted shortcuts. \begin{lemma} \global \StateDetCheckBlocks{ Given a $T$-restricted shortcut with congestion $c$, a deterministic distributed algorithm can identify all parts with at most $b'$ block components.
+Specifically, after the algorithm terminates each node within a part $i$ knows if $P_i$ is composed of more than $b'$ block components.
+The algorithm executes in $O(b'(D + c))$ rounds. }\StateDetCheckBlocks \end{lemma} \global \ProofDetCheckBlocks{\begin{proof} Similarly to the proof of \Cref{theorem:routing-on-tree-restricted-shortcuts}, for each part $P_i$ we consider the (connected) supergraph where each supernode corresponds to a block component of $H_i$.
 We need to find all parts whose supergraphs have at most $b'$ supernodes.

 Each supernode broadcasts its leader for exactly $b'$ rounds and every supernode keeps the minimum ID as their current leader.
 Subsequently, each leader $r$ (there may be multiple ones as we have not bounded the block parameter) tries to build a BFS tree comprised of all the nodes that believe $r$ is the leader.
 We can detect the existence of multiple leaders as in that case each BFS tree will contain two neighboring supernodes in different BFS trees and report failure.
-If this is not the case (all the supernodes of a part belong to the same BFS tree), we can convergecast the number of supernodes back to the root and subsequently broadcasts their count back. \end{proof}} \fullOnly{\ProofDetCheckBlocks} \shortOnly{\begin{proof}Deferred to \Cref{sec:routing-proofs}.\end{proof}}
+If this is not the case (all the supernodes of a part belong to the same BFS tree), we can convergecast the number of supernodes back to the root and subsequently broadcast their count back. \end{proof}} \fullOnly{\ProofDetCheckBlocks} \shortOnly{\begin{proof}Deferred to \Cref{sec:routing-proofs}.\end{proof}}